SanicTK2/iidxguide/docs/i_timing.md

 You should avoid charts that are too easy or too hard when trying to dial in your settings.

-Some recommend songs around levels 7-8:
+Some recommend songs around levels 6-9:

+* Sleepless days (6/9)
 * Element of SPADA (7/9)
 * Fly Above (8)
 * Shining World (8/9)